 - All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/guardians on the school website or on request from the office. - This policy was written in September 2024 to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
-The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or
+The policy will also be available to parents/carers on the school website or on request from the office.
+See also Child Speak Safeguarding Statement. - This policy has been written in September 2024 to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
+The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or substantiated

-- substantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - This policy is available on our school website and is available on request from the school office.
-We also inform parents and carers about this policy when their children join our school and through our school newsletter. - The policy is included in our school development plan and will be evaluated each year by the governing body, who are responsible for overseeing safeguarding and child protection systems.
+- allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - We inform parents and carers about this policy when their children join our school and through our school newsletter. - The policy is included in our school development plan and will be evaluated each year by the governing body, who are responsible for overseeing safeguarding and child protection systems.